This Week in Petroleum History, June 19 – 25

 With oil-fired steam boilers and supplemental sail, the wooden-hulled W.L.
 Hardison had been capable of shipping 6,500 barrels of oil below decks in specially constructed steel tanks.

-The Museum of Ventura County houses over 150,000 resources pertaining to the history of Ventura County and outlying regions.
+The Museum of Ventura County houses more than 150,000 resources pertaining to the history of Ventura County and outlying regions.
 Also visit the California Oil Museum in nearby Santa Paula – the museum’s main building is the original 1890 Union Oil Company headquarters.

 June 25, 1901 – Red Fork Discovery will Boost Tulsa

-The future state of Oklahoma witnesses a second historic oil discovery in 1901.
-Four years earlier The Nellie Johnstone No, 1 well near Bartlesville was the first oil well in Indian Territory.
+The future state of Oklahoma witnessed a second historic oil discovery in 1901.
+Four years earlier. the Nellie Johnstone No, 1 well near Bartlesville had been the first oil well in Indian Territory.
+Now, six years before statehood, two drillers from Pennsylvania made another discovery in the Creek Indian Nation.